MikeQin/dockerizing-springboot-kafka/README.md

 Both docker images are used to create multiple docker containers, which are managed through docker-compose.
 The docker-compose prescribes the docker stack, services, networks, and deployment, etc.

-## Running the Spring Boot Application and Kafka Server on a Single Host Server
+## Running the Spring Boot Application and Kafka Broker on a Single Host Server

 ### Docker-Compose-Single-Host File

-## Running the Spring Boot Application and Kafka Server on a Swarm Cluster
+## Running the Spring Boot Application and Kafka Broker on a Swarm Cluster

 ### Docker-Compose-Swarm-Cluster File